Capital gains tax on inherited property

 Generally, when you inherit property, the tax base (also called the cost base) is usually reset to its value at the date of death.
 This affects how much CGT you may owe if the property increases in value after inheritance.
 If you later sell the inherited property, you may owe capital gains tax on the increase in value from the date of inheritance onwards, not from the original purchase date.

 The rules around CGT on a deceased estate can be complex, particularly if the estate includes multiple assets or if beneficiaries are treated differently.
-It's also worth noting that your main residence may be exempt from CGT in certain circumstances, which could apply to inherited property in some cases.
+A main residence may be exempt from CGT in certain circumstances, which can apply to inherited property in some cases.

 Key points